mubin6th/image_in_fever/README.md

 ## Building
 To build, run `make` at the root of the project.
 Building it on linux is tested. **Building in Windows is not tested**.

+## Limitations
+Currently, `iif` is slow, it takes around ~5seconds to create output image if the resolution is high enough.

+Some images may not look good after running `iif`.
+This is mainly due to the lack of colors (in my opinion).
+But if we increase the color range, we will also increase process time.